 Who Has Been Successful With Self-Service Kiosks?

 Several major chains are already using self-service kiosks with a great degree of success.
-McDonald’s is one of the most talked about chains to begin implementing this burgeoning technology.
+McDonald’s is one of the most talked about chains to begin implementing technology services for restaurants.
 The restaurants have had so much success with their kiosks, which were launched in 2015, that the chain announced a plan to add them to 1,000 stores each quarter over the next several years.
 That will bring the total number of McDonald’s locations with self-service kiosks to 14,000 by the year 2020.

 Panera is another chain that has been using self-service kiosks for several years.
 The company has reported improved order accuracy and shorter lines.
 Customers also responded well to the customizable options and the ability to save their order history, as well as being able to use the restaurant’s rewards program via the kiosks.